 Track your progress!
 The Wheel provides a snapshot in time of your satisfaction levels and ultimately happiness.
 Complete the Wheel on a regular basis so you can easily track your progress.
 I recommend at least once every 6 months, depending on what your goals are and when you have aimed to achieve them.

-Get access to the Happiness Toolkit and download the Wheel of Life supporting guide and action plan.
+Get access to the Success Starter Toolkit and download the Wheel of Life templates, supporting guide and action plan.

 For the Comments

 How was your Wheel of Life?
 What sticks out for you?
-Is there anything that jumped out at you that you didn not realise in your life?
+Is there anything that jumped out at you that you didn't not realise in your life?
 Do you know what you need to do create balance or expand your Wheel?
 Share your thoughts and comments below!
-Look forward to the conversation!
+I look forward to the conversation!

 Start the Happiness!